7 tips to keep your teams productive when working from home

 Using a technology like Skype for Business — which enables everyone to see who is busy, who is available, and who is do-not-disturb — can go a long way to help make remote work both productive and collaborative.

 These questions above can help you get started.
 If you’d like to explore your options, please contact us.
-From platforms like Microsoft® Teams and Skype to managed IT services, we can help.
+From platforms like Microsoft® Teams to managed IT services, we can help.

 In an office, you can observe how people work.
 They can share challenges they’re facing, especially if something in any given moment created frustration.
 These opportunities don’t always exist in the same way with remote workers.